McGill-Applied-Dynamics-Lab/adl-ros2/README.md

 ```

 **Note**
-The node can be launced in the docker container
+The node can be launched in the docker container